 Rule of thumb is to be smart about the location information you share.
 Always consider your home, your family and yourself when implementing location services boundaries.

-For more information on things like network security, visit our website or contact one of our representatives for assistance.
+For more information on things like network security, contact one of our representatives for assistance.